flexivian/govdoc-scanner/README.md

 ### 3. Manual Workflow

-If you prefer to run each step separately:
+If you prefer to run each step separately, make sure to use `LOG_LEVEL=DEBUG` for detailed output when running the separate apps:

 **Step 1: Search & Download**